orionrobots/orionrobots.github.io/_posts/2005-04-10-a-bionacle-cd-holder.md

 ---
+date: '2005-04-10'
 description: A Bionacle CD Holder
+layout: post
-tags: [lego, orionrobots club]
+tags:
+- lego
+- orionrobots club
 title: A Bionacle CD Holder
-layout: post
 ---
 Hi, posting on behalf of Gabriel, one of the orionrobots club attendees.
 He made a Bionicle style CD holder/rack created in Lego - admittedly he was supposed to be making components for a Great Ball Contraption- but inspiration can come from anywhere.